 What is wireless networking?

-Wireless networking allows you to connect your laptop to the Bentley network using radio waves instead of using the conventional Ethernet cable.
+Wireless networking allows you to connect your laptop and other wireless devices like Apple Iphones and Ipads to the Bentley network using radio waves instead of using the conventional Ethernet cable.
 As long as you are in range of a wireless access point, you may access the network.

-Bentley's wireless network is a Aruba high speed network.
+Bentley's wireless network is powered by Aruba.
+It is a high speed wireless network.
 This network operates at up to 600 Mbps.
-The environment boasts more than double the number of access points to increase coverage; 802.11n bandwidth for faster speed; and enhanced security with WPA2 encryption.
+The environment boasts more than double the number of previuosly installed access points to increase coverage; 802.11n bandwidth for faster speed; and enhanced security with WPA2 encryption.

-Please note: we no longer support devices operating at the lower 802.11b.
+Please note: we no longer support devices operating at the lower 802.11b standard.

 The data rate of the wireless will be less than the wired connection.
 The wireless connects at speeds up to 600 Mbps while the wired connection is at 1000 Mbps.

-Bentley has taken the time to provide a good wireless network across the whole campus.
+Bentley has taken the time to provide good wireless network connectivity across the whole campus.
 Today, we have about 98 percent of the campus covered.
 Coverage is available in all classrooms, dorms and administrative buildings.
-Most open areas are covered also.
+Most open areas are covered.